• Home

 • Take up at least 1-2 Mock Tests for NATA a day and analyze your performance.

-NATA Study Plan 2022 for 30 Days
+NATA 2024 Study Plan for Last 30 Days

-As there is only one month left for the NATA Entrance Exam, most of you might be worried about completing all the topics in such a short period?
+As there is only one month left for the NATA Entrance Exam, most of you might be worried about completing all the topics in such a short period.

-Well, you can check out the 30 days NATA study plan from the table below and plan your preparation accordingly.
+You can check out the 30 days NATA study plan from the table below and plan your preparation accordingly.

 Day Drawing General Aptitude Mathematics